 - Pan and zoom the map to show more detail.
 We will use your viewport when we generate the PDF, as long as your viewport is more zoomed in than the route itself.

 - Unhappy with the way the PDF turned out?
-Revise your map, go through the steps again, change the options, then click GENERATE PDF to have a new map and cue sheet e-mailed to you.
+Revise your map, go through the steps again, change the options, then click GENERATE PDF to download it.